 History reminds us of the benefits of telling stories.
 Without stories, most of the knowledge today would have been lost forever.

 Stories are a by-product of documented history that recounts the actions of persons or things, either imagined or real.
-Children are particularly fond of stories, and sometimes they picture themselves as characters in their favorite stories.
+Children are particularly fond of stories; sometimes, they picture themselves as characters in their favorite stories.

-All you’ll have to do to leverage the power of stories is to tell stories about their favorite pets, detailing the importance of taking responsibility and caring for pets.
+All you’ll have to do to leverage the power of stories is tell stories about their favorite pets, detailing the importance of taking responsibility and caring for them.

 If the story is interesting enough, your children will never forget it.
-Therefore, stories can become a useful tool to teach your kids how to take care of their pets.
+Therefore, stories can become a valuable tool to teach your kids how to take care of their pets.

 6. Reward Children For Taking Responsibility

-Asides the reward system, you should also learn how to appreciate your kids when to put in efforts.
+Asides from the reward system, you should also learn how to appreciate your kids when to put in the effort.
 A simple thank you, well done, or even an encouraging smile can encourage them to do more.

 How to involve your children in taking responsibility for your pets